Food, Jordan, Middle Eastern Food

 3. Mezze

 Mezze comes from the Persian word “to taste”.
 As the name might have indicated, you get to have a variety of food in one session.
 The dishes are small so you can eat for hours and taste everything.
 Similar to the concept of tapas in Spain!
-Here’s my post on Mezze experience in Jordan.
-I had to write a separate post since there are just so much to tell you about it.

-Mezze - aka Arabic tapas, endless array of food at Fakhreldin
+Jordanian Food: Mezze - aka Arabic tapas, endless array of food at Fakhreldin

 4. Hidden Meaning behind a cup of Arabic Coffee

 Coffee is an important part of the Middle Eastern culture.
 During my visit, we drove a lot and made copious coffee stops.
-I learned about how the way you offer coffee to your guest or the way your coffee is being served has plenty of hidden meaning in Bedouin culture.
+I learned about how the way you offer coffee to your guests or the way your coffee is being served has plenty of hidden meaning in Bedouin culture.

 For example, it is an unspoken rule that coffee must always be served to your left, even if the most important person is sitting on your right.
 You must never ever serve coffee with your left hand unless you’re purposely expressing disrespect or anger.
 Whenever a guest comes to visit, you must be ready with a cup of hot coffee because lukewarm (or even worse, cold) coffee is considered rude.